-If Head owns a small incorporated business, he/she may have taken profits out of the business by paying a dividend to him/herself on common stock.
-These dividends, as well as any income received on other stocks Head owns, belong here.
+If Wife/"Wife" owns a small incorporated business, he/she may have taken profits out of the business by paying a dividend to him/herself on common stock.
+These dividends, as well as any income received on other stocks the Wife/"Wife" owns, belong here.

 Sometimes companies pay dividends by giving stockholders more shares.
 These are stock dividends and should not be included here.
-However, all cash dividends must be included here, regardless of whether Head used them to buy more stock in the company.
+However, all cash dividends must be included here, regardless of whether the Wife/"Wife" used them to buy more stock in the company.